 Downtown Employer & Employee Parking

-To help ease parking congestion, employers and employees in the designated Downtown RPP district must purchase permits to park on-street for more than 2 hours.
+To help ease parking congestion, employers and employees in Downtown Palo Alto must purchase permits to park on-street for more than 2 hours.

-The Downtown Palo Alto Residential Preferential Parking (RPP) Program requires all employers and employees to have a permit to park on the street for more than 2 hours between the hours of 8 AM and 5 PM, Monday through Friday.
+The Downtown Palo Alto Residential Preferential Parking (RPP) Program requires all employers and employees to have a permit to park on residential streets for more than 2 hours between the hours of 8 a.m. and 5 p.m., Monday through Friday.
+For more information and availability, please contact the Office of Transportation by calling (650) 329-2520 or email Transportation@CityofPaloAlto.org

-Employees of businesses in the downtown parking assessment district may purchase annual permits for long-term parking in any of the off-street parking lots and garages.
-Parking permits are available for $806.00/year.
-Please contact Revenue Collections at RevColl@CityofPaloAlto.org or (650) 329-2252 for more information.
+Employees of businesses in the downtown commercial assessment district may also purchase permits for off-street parking in any of the city-operated parking garages and surface lots.
+Please contact the Revenue Collections Department at (650) 329-2317 for rates and availability.

 To learn more, please visit our Downtown Parking page.